GetOvert/Overt/README.md

 - Give you a catalog of 3000+ apps at your fingertips
 - Install, update, and uninstall apps with a single click
-- Let you add your own source repositories (Coming soon)
+- Let you add your own source repositories

 <a href="https://getopenstore.app">Website</a> • <a href="https://github.com/GetOpenStore/homebrew-tap#install-openstore">Install</a>